Home Assistant ยท price and CO2

 rest:

-- resource: "https://energypriceforecast.eu/api/v1/home-assistant/summary?country=de&hours=48&window_hours=4"
+- resource: "https://api.energypriceforecast.eu/api/v1/home-assistant/summary?country=de&hours=48&window_hours=4"

 scan_interval: 900